makinbacon21/switchroot-script-builder/README.md

 - `-e | --noccache`: Disables CCache for building (NOT RECOMMENDED--MOSTLY FOR TESTING PURPOSES)
 - `-h | --help`: Long-winded help message

-First `chmod +x Q_Builder.sh` to make it executable, thne run the script with `./Q_Builder.sh` and any arguments, and answer any prompts you get.
+First `chmod +x R_Builder.sh` to make it executable, thne run the script with `./R_Builder.sh` and any arguments, and answer any prompts you get.
 Once stuff starts happening, there shouldn't be any more prompts unless you screwed something up

 # Credits
 @Dajokeisonu for his direct contributions